 Investments in the Reef

-The Reef 2050 Long Term Sustainability Plan (Reef 2050 Plan) is underpinned by the Reef 2050 Investment Framework, which harnesses and coordinates public and private investment to maximise outcomes for the Great Barrier Reef (GBR).
-It fosters the significant breadth of commitment and contributions to the GBR from a range of partners, including traditional owners, industry, farmers, philanthropic organisations, Government and members of the local community.
+Investment to support the Reef 2050 Long Term Sustainability Plan (Reef 2050 Plan) was first driven by the Reef 2050 Investment Framework released in 2016.
+It fosters the significant breadth of commitment and contributions to the Great Barrier Reef (GBR) from a range of partners, including traditional owners, industry, farmers, philanthropic organisations, Government and members of the local community.

 For years the resources sector has provided voluntary financial and in-kind investments to GBR projects and more recently actions required to meet the targets of the Reef 2050 Plan, including but not limited to: